 In today’s challenging climate, companies and institutions from every sector are seeking innovative ways to tie business strategy to budgeting and eek out every possible profit.

 Studies show that applying a zero based approach to budgeting combined with targeted budget cutting strategies, can increase profit by as much as 60% – a boon for profit and non-profit organizations alike!

 But if it was that easy, we’d all be doing it.
 Zero based budgeting requires time and a (sometimes dramatic) shift in culture.

 Is the benefit worth the initial investment in energy and effort from the already time-strapped financial team?
 These are the some of the questions we’ve attempted to tackle in our most recent Budgeting Brief – “Sizing Up Zero Based Budgeting”.

-Perhaps the best news for finance teams considering ZBB, it doesn’t have to be an “all or none” approach.
+Perhaps the best news for finance teams considering zero based budgeting, it doesn’t have to be an “all or none” approach.
 Download the Budgeting Brief to read a case study from A.T.
-Still University – a non-profit, private graduate school that implemented a hybrid ZBB model and the benefits (and lessons learned) they gained along the way.
+Still University .
+Learn more about this non-profit, private graduate school and how they implemented a hybrid zero based budgeting model.
+We also examined the benefits (and lessons learned) the finance team gained along the way.

 If your organization has experience with zero based budgeting (positive or negative) we’d love to hear from you.
 Please send us your thoughts to info@XLerant.com